 There are two other grooming positions besides full-charge pet groomers in the pet grooming industry.
 Unfortunately, these positions have more than a dozen different job position titles!
 As a career seeker researching the PetGroomer.com Help Wanted Classified Ads, you may think there are a dozen or more grooming positions besides dedicated management or customer service positions.
 Nope.
 Besides full-charge pet groomers (dog groomers), there are:

 • Pet Bathers (aka Bathers, Bather/Fluffers, Preppers)

 • Assistant Pet Groomers (aka Assistants, Assistant Pet Trimmers)

-The term “Trimmer” is not used widely today but once was.
-If you hear the term used just equate it with full-charge groomer.
+The term “Trimmer” is not used widely today, but it once was.
+If you hear the term used, just equate it with full-charge groomer.

-To understand the difference between pet groomers, assistant pet groomers and pet bathers we need only look at the phases of a full-service grooming.
-Of course, there are groomers that mix and match these phases and take shortcuts, but don’t worry about that now.
-Let’s assume we are providing a full-service grooming for a Standard Poodle in a business with all three positions employed.
+To understand the difference between pet groomers, assistant pet groomers, and pet bathers, we need only look at the phases of full-service grooming.
+Of course, some groomers mix and match these phases and take shortcuts, but don’t worry about that now.
+Let’s assume we are providing full-service grooming for a Standard Poodle in a business with all three positions employed.
 Traditionally the grooming process would proceed this way:

 • Pre-Bathing Duties

 Pre-bathing duties may include nail clipping and filing, ear cleaning, and de-matting.
 The amount of de-matting varies by the groomer and the equipment and supplies used.
 Some grooming businesses occasionally or regularly include additional procedures in the Pre-Bath phase.
 These include “coat removal” (shave – a word we don’t prefer to use) or “placing a pattern” (the “stripes” on a Poodle), as well as clipping “Poodle feet,” face, stomach, and sanitary areas.